emit-rs/emit/book/src/reference/templates.md

 emit::emit!("Hello, {#[cfg(enabled)] user}")
 ```

+See [Property attributes](./property-attributes.md) for details on attributes you can apply.
+Also see [Property capturing](./property-capturing.md) for details on what types of properties can be captured.

 ### Properties after templates

 Complex property expressions are distracting within templates.
 Attributes and values for properties declared in the template can be written after it using the same field-value syntax: